Princess Patricia of Connaught: Legacy

 A Canadian Army infantry regiment, Princess Patricia's Canadian Light Infantry, was named in her honour.
 Patricia Lake in Alberta also carries her name, as does the Patricia Bay Highway in Saanich, British Columbia.
 There is also a Thamesdown bus named after her in Swindon, Wiltshire.

+The Princess Pat song is indirectly named after the princess herself (with the song deviating from a marching song from the infantry named after her).

 The second of Canadian Pacific's British Columbia Coast Steamships two Fairfield Shipyard-built steam turbo-electric passenger ships, the TEV Princess Patricia (Princess Patricia II), was named in 1948 for Princess Patricia of Connaught and launched by her as Lady Patricia Ramsay at Govan in that year.
 The first ship for Princess Cruises via a winter Mexican Riviera charter from CPL in 1965, the ship was retired from Alaskan cruising services in 1981 and served as a floating hotel in Vancouver, British Columbia, for their 1986 World's Fair before being finally scrapped in 1989.
 Her sister ship was the TEV Princess Marguerite (II).

 The Regina Patricia Hockey Club was named in honour of Princess Patricia, now known as the Regina Pats.
 Founded in 1917, it is the oldest continuously operating major junior hockey franchise in the world, currently playing as part of the Western Hockey League.

 The Patricia Theatre in Powell River, British Columbia, was named in honour of Princess Patricia in 1913.
 It is the oldest operating theatre in Western Canada.

-Two hamlets in Alberta, 10 kilometres apart, are named Princess and Patricia in honour of Princess Patricia.
+Two hamlets in Alberta are named Princess and Patricia in honour of Princess Patricia.
 The hamlets were established and named in 1914.